 To include a page in the navigation, go to "Properties" and choose "Custom."

 Check the box next to "Add to subsite navigation"

 Enter a priority based on the rank top to bottom (1-100).

-Leaving the default of 50 for all pages will produce an alphabetical list.
+Leaving the default at 50 for all pages will arange the links alphabetical.

 Keep your navigation items to a minimum.

 IMPORTANT!
 In authoring mode, navigation changes will appear in the left column right away.
 In two steps, click on the Actions menu and choose "refresh navigation/prefooter" and "clear & update cache" to ensure the page is revealed to visitors

 It is possible to include a page in the navigation that redirects to a page in a different subsite or to a page on a website outside our domain (external URL).